Jim Fitzgerald (racing driver): Career

 Fitzgerald spent his early life as an engineer for Western Electric, specializing in missile systems, and began his racing career in 1957.
 Fitzgerald then ran Datsun 1500 Roadsters, followed by a 2000 Roadster when competing in the SCCA National Championship Runoffs.
 Fitzgerald won his first SCCA National Championship in D Production in 1970, defeating Carl Swanson after he lost a wheel.
 Fitzgerald won the GT-1 national championship in 1984, and would also become the winningest driver in SCCA history with over 350 wins in his career, along with winning the final National held at Virginia International Raceway.

 After his retirement from Western Electric in 1980, Fitzgerald became an instructor at SCCA driving schools, which included helping NASCAR drivers prepare for the road courses Watkins Glen International and Sears Point Raceway.
 A resident of Clemmons, North Carolina, Fitzgerald befriended NASCAR team owners Richard Childress and Rick Hendrick in the process, eventually driving for the latter in the Winston Cup Series.
 He also became a friend and racing teammate to actor Paul Newman in the Trans-Am Series; Newman cast Fitzgerald as a crane operator in the movie Harry & Son, in a scene that was cut from the final release of the film.

 Fitzgerald ran two races in the Winston Cup Series, both as a road course ringer at Riverside International Raceway, in 1986 with Bobby Wawak's team, and in 1987 with Hendrick Motorsports.
 In the 1986 Winston Western 500, Fitzgerald started 35th and finished 39th after completing 29 of 119 laps due to issues with the clutch.
-The following year, in the Budweiser 400, Fitzgerald started 37th and finished 17th, two laps down.
-The race made Fitzgerald the oldest driver to run a Cup race at age 65, a record that would stand until Morgan Shepherd ran the 2013 Camping World RV Sales 301 at age 71.
+The following year, in the Budweiser 400, Fitzgerald started 37th and finished seventeenth, two laps down.
+The race made Fitzgerald the oldest driver to run a Cup race at the age of 65, a record that would stand until Morgan Shepherd ran the 2013 Camping World RV Sales 301 at the age of 71.
 Fitzgerald had planned to compete in additional Winston Cup Series races for Hendrick during the 1988 season.